PlatONnetwork/platon.py/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to use an existing contract, you'll need its deployed address and its ABI.
-Both can be found using block explorers, like Etherscan.
+Both can be found using block explorers, like Platon scan.
 Once you instantiate a contract
 instance, you can read data and execute transactions.

 .. code-block:: python